VOLTTRON/volttron/docs/source/setup/planning-install.rst

 VOLTTRON platform to store data - and whether that storage is local, remote, big enough, etc.

-If you are storing more than moderate amount of data, you will probably benefit from installing your database on a different machine than your concreate historian machine.
+If you are storing more than moderate amount of data, you will probably benefit from installing your database on a different machine than your concrete historian machine.
 Note:  This is contra-indicated if you have a slow network connection between you concrete historian and your database machine.

 In synthetic testing up to 6 virtual machines hosting 500 devices each ( 18 points) were easily